EasonLyo/sigma/README.md

 ## QPS

-Because of M1 Pro CPU arch , it dont have Hyper-Threading tech, so, The test use 4 cpu for wrk, 4 cpu for nginx or sigma reverse proxy, and 1 cpu for upstream, upstream is only return a simple json response:
+Because of M1 Pro CPU arch , it dont have Hyper-Threading tech, so, The test use 4 core for wrk, 4 core for nginx or sigma reverse proxy, and 2 core for upstream, upstream is only return a simple json response:

 ```json
 {